CarlosGascon/Data/README.md

 ## Systems Prioritization

-Data used to calculate the dynamically stable completeness and generate the single-planet systems ranking.
+Data used to calculate the dynamically stable completeness and generate the single-planet systems prioritization.

 #### Comments

 - Data is divided into the following folders:
   - Datalimits: 4-element array containing the semi-major axis (a) and planetary radius (R) imageable limits [amin, amax, Rmin, Rmax], calculated together with the depth-of-search grids using Garrett's code (see General Comments).
-  - Edges: Arrays containing the a and R bin edges corresponding to the grids where the calculations are performed.
+  - Edges: Arrays containing the a and R bin edges (logarithmically spaced) corresponding to the grids where the calculations are performed.
   - DoSGrids: Depth-of-search grids calculated using Garrett's code (see General Comments).
   - StabGrids: Stability grids.
   - StabDoSGrids: Stable depth-of-search grids (calculated as Stab * DoS).